microsoft/FluidFramework/docs/content/docs/get-started/tutorial.md

 ### The model interface

-Before we implement our model, let's start by defining its public interface.
+To clarify what our model needs to support, let's start by defining its public interface.

 ```ts
 export interface IDiceRoller extends EventEmitter {